jansonsaj/we-sell-houses-backend/README.md

 1. Run the server using `npm start`.
    - To find OpenAPI specification visit [https://cable-elastic-3030.codio-box.uk/openapi](https://cable-elastic-3030.codio-box.uk/openapi)
    - To find JSDoc visit [https://cable-elastic-3030.codio-box.uk/](https://cable-elastic-3030.codio-box.uk/)

+## Image/video upload

+This API supports uploading static image and video files.
+These uploaded files are stored in `/public` directory, which gets created at startup.
+The application needs sufficient permissions to create and write to this directory.
+One way to achieve this is by running the application as the root user with `sudo npm start`.

+Ideally, the images and videos should not be stored on local filesystem, but instead in a dedicated object storage such as Amazon S3.
+This is only done for prototyping purposes and should not be used in production.